0x-echo/www/content/index.md

 If you want to set the block size, you can use `height` and `width`.
 For example, `height=1533&width=2300`.

 For more details, please refer to [Editor](https://mirror.xyz/dashboard/guide/editor).

+## Comment Protocol

+### schema

+ECHO implementes a decentralized comment protocol to save data on Arweave.
+Anyone can follow the protocol to post comments.

+[WIP]